kwabenasapong/openpldoc/manual/source/mediamanager.rst

     Import mediaclip from audio CD or DVD.
 This feature only works if VLC is installed on the computer and enabled in OpenLP.
 See :ref:`config_players` for how to configure media players.
-Clicking the icon will bring up a window where you can load a DVD or audio CD and select a track and a range and save it as a named media clip.
+Clicking the icon will bring up a window where you can load a DVD or audio CD, select a track and a range and save it as a named media clip.
 Note that the audio CD or DVD is still required when playing the media clip, even if the media clip is saved to a service file.